Catherine's baby has arrived. It's a BOY! He was born on 3-9-10. For photos, details and updates, visit the blog.

 BLUE COHOSH

-The blue cohosh is similar to the black although its primary function is to strengthen uterine contractions.
+Blue cohosh is similar to the black although its primary function is to strengthen uterine contractions.
+A protocol for use is as follows:

 • Take 10-15 tinctures of the blue every hour.